MadcowD/ell/docs/src/getting_started.rst

 Prompting as Language Model Programming
 ----------------------------------------

-One of ell's most powerful features is its treatment of prompts as programs rather than simple strings.
+One of ell2a's most powerful features is its treatment of prompts as programs rather than simple strings.
 This approach allows you to leverage the full power of Python in your prompt engineering.
 Let's see how this works:

 .. code-block:: python

-    import ell
+    import ell2a
     import random

     def get_random_adjective():
         adjectives = ["enthusiastic", "cheerful", "warm", "friendly"]
         return random.choice(adjectives)

-    @ell.simple(model="gpt-4o")
+    @ell2a.simple(model="gpt-4o")
     def hello(name: str):
         """You are a helpful assistant."""
         adjective = get_random_adjective()